Latest SeedProd News

 SeedProd’s lead generation blocks include:

-There are even blocks for WooCommerce that allow you to put add-to-cart buttons and product grids on your page or create completely custom WooCommerce checkout pages.
+There are even WooCommerce blocks that allow you to add-to-cart buttons and product grids on your page, or create completely custom WooCommerce checkout pages.

 To make your offer irresistible, consider adding a ‘Join the Waitlist’ call-to-action on your landing page.
 You can also add some urgency to compel visitors to sign up.

-For this, we’ll use the countdown timer block.
-Simply drag the Countdown block from the left panel, and drop it onto your page.
+For this, you can use the countdown timer block.
+Simply drag the Countdown block from the left panel and drop it onto your page.

 Add a countdown timer to your waiting list page

 Once the timer is in place, you can change its type, choose a different timer template, and adjust the colors.
-And if you like, you can change how the timer behaves when it finishes counting down.
+You can also change how the timer behaves when it finishes counting down.

-For instance, you can show a message or send users to another page or URL, as we’ve done by choosing the Redirect option.
+For instance, you can show a message or send users to another page or URL, as I’ve done by selecting the Redirect option.

 Countdown trimer redirect options

-You can edit any part of your waiting list form with SeedProd, such as the form fields and size, alignment, and buttons.
+With SeedProd, you can edit any part of your waiting list form, such as the form fields, size, alignment, and buttons.
 Additionally, you can select different form field templates and adjust the colors and spacing.

 Waitlist landing page optin form

 Keep customizing your design until you’re happy with the results.
-Then move on to the next step, where we’ll show you how to connect to your email marketing provider.
+Then, move on to the next step, where I’ll show you how to connect to your email marketing provider.

 Step 4.
 Connect Your Email List